 Tobacco use continues to be a leading cause of preventable death in Vermont.
 Some groups of employed adults—including those working in food service, maintenance and construction-related occupations—have even higher rates of tobacco use.
-The prevalence of adult smoking has decreased over the last decade, in part due to polices supporting tobacco-free workplace.
+The prevalence of adult smoking has decreased over the last decade, in part due to policies supporting tobacco-free workplaces.
 Worksites can continue to play an important role in reducing tobacco use and creating an environment that supports a right to breathe clean air.

 Education and Awareness